Have you ever added extra CO2 in your grow room to increase your yields?

 Costly: This method can become costly, especially if you need to seal your growing area.
 You also have to purchase refills of CO2, so it is an added cost to every grow.
 However, it can be worth it if you get significantly larger yields!

-CO2 tank technique and generators offer an exciting avenue for growers to enjoy the staggering, proven benefits of carbon dioxide on plant growth.
+Both the CO2 tank technique and the CO2 generators offer an exciting avenue for growers to enjoy the staggering, proven benefits of CO2 on plant growth.

 While these techniques may be expensive to set up, growers can expect to realize quick returns on investment.